-- Developing a resource for clinicians to facilitate discussion with patients regarding their use of CM.
+- Developing a resource for clinicians to facilitate discussion with patients regarding their use of CAM.

-- Continuing to increase knowledge through the funding of investigator-driven research on CM through NHMRC's competitive, peer-reviewed grant application processes.
+- Continuing to increase knowledge through the funding of investigator-driven research on CAM through NHMRC's competitive, peer-reviewed grant application processes.

-- Reviewing the effectiveness of a range of CM using established methods for identifying and assessing evidence.
+- Reviewing the effectiveness of a range of CAM using established methods for identifying and assessing evidence.

 Talking with your patients about Complementary Medicine – a Resource for Clinicians